mrdaneeyul/good-vibes/README.md

 # how to use

 Download the chosen .yymps file.
 Click and drag it into your GameMaker Studio 2 project.

+You can optionally download the test project and see how functions are used.

 # notes